 The most popular and notorious cocktail at this 157-unit casual chain is the pumped-up piña colada-style drink served in a heavy 18-ounce schooner with a rim of toasted coconut.
 The menu warns customers that they are allowed only two of these cocktails since each is made with a supersized 2-ounce shot of Pusser's rum.

-Pusser's Rum is the best choice here if you want a perfect clone, but you can certainly make this drink with your choice of any good gold rum.
+Pusser's Rum is the best choice here if you want a perfect clone of Cheddar's Painkiller, but you can certainly make this drink with your choice of any good gold rum.
 But watch out.
 At home, there's no 2-drink limit.
 And these are so good that you might forget how many you’ve downed!

 - 1/2 cup sweetened shredded coconut